-Emails show how Republicans lobbied to limit voting hours in North Carolina
+Insight: Emails show how Republicans lobbied to limit voting hours in North Carolina

 By Julia Harte

-ASHEBORO, N.C When Bill McAnulty, an elections board chairman in a mostly white North Carolina county, agreed in July to open a Sunday voting site where black church members could cast ballots after services, the reaction was swift: he was labeled a traitor by his fellow Republicans.
+ASHEBORO, N.C.
+(Reuters) - When Bill McAnulty, an elections board chairman in a mostly white North Carolina county, agreed in July to open a Sunday voting site where black church members could cast ballots after services, the reaction was swift: he was labeled a traitor by his fellow Republicans.

 “I became a villain, quite frankly,” recalled McAnulty at a state board of elections meeting in September that had been called to resolve disputes over early voting plans.
 “I got accused of being a traitor and everything else by the Republican Party,” McAnulty said.